allan509/Introduction-to-AI-concepts/README.md

 # Introduction to AI Concepts

-A collaborative guide by **Allan, Mary, Francis, Susan, and Wambui**.
+A collaborative guide by **Allan, Mary, Francis, Sarah, and Wambui**.

 ## Table of Contents
  1. Introduction